Rick-8/Live-Long-And-Play/README.md

   - The background was chosen to match the favicon, logo center, and heading for UX.
   - Game selection buttons were made large and given FontAwesome icons to enhance UX.
-  - A Play button was added to increase user interactivity with the same style theme as the options button above it.
+  - A play button was added to increase user interactivity with the same style theme as the options button above it.
+  - The results area were given cream back-grounds to match the logo back ground. creating a good contrast to the text that appears over it.
+  - The Error message "Please make a selection" was made red to attract attention, so the user knew what to do.

 ### Future Features
    - The potential to add Graphics instead of writing
    - Add sound to create an auditory back ground atmosphere with responsive sounds on buttons and also on the results given back.
    - Make this website part of a larger game website alongside other games

    The above should positively increase the overall User Experience.

-  ## Testing
+  ## Manuel Testing

+  I spent alot of time during and after conducting manuel testing, to ensure that the piece of code I was working on was working as intended. and making sure this site functitions properly as a whole.

+* Some of the testing I did is listed below.

+ - Make sure the Lay out works as intended and gives a good lighthouse and wave score.
+ - Make sure the game play works as intended and there are no bugs.
+ - Ensure that the layout is in good Contrast, and adjust accordingly, recording the changes with a commit message.
+ - Make sure the site is responsive.
+ - Create Git commits at every stage.
+ - Asked friends and family to play and test it out and give me feed back.
+ - and that the whole site meets a good standard of UX, ensuring a theme that is relivent, consistant, and user desirable.

   **Lighthouse**